d-smith/notes/chatgpt/pe.md

 ## Prompting Principles

 * Avoid prompt injections
 * Model does not always know the boundary of its knowledge, where it hasn't perfectly memorized data it has seen during training.
+One way to deal with this is to first find relevant information then answer the question based on the relevant information.

 ### Principal 1: Give Clear Instructions
 Tactics